karthik1172/karthik1172/README.md

+Hi 👋 My name is Karthik Rashinkar
 Software Engineer

-- 👋 Hi, I’m @karthik1172
+🌍  I'm based in India
-- 👀 I’m interested in Web Development and Mobile Development
-- 🌱 I’m currently learning Javascript
+👀 I’m interested in Web Development and Mobile Development 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me karthik.p.rashinkar@gmail.com
+💞️ I’m looking to collaborate on interesting projects 📫 How to reach me karthik.p.rashinkar@gmail.com

 <!---
 karthik1172/karthik1172 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.